Home

 In August 1924, Mattie, along with her daughter Edna Hyatt and sons Richard, Charles and Carl, and grandson Wilbur S. Buzzard (Zearfoss), were among a crowd of 82 who attended the annual Minerd-Miner Reunion held at Lincoln's grove, near the Western Maryland Railroad Station in Confluence, Somerset County.
 In an article about the reunion, the Meyersdale Republican reported: "A very successful and pleasant reunion of the Minard family was held ...
 A fine picnic dinner was partaken of at 12:30 p.m., after L.L.
 Mountain invoked a blessing."
 In the article the family name was misspelled as "Gorsage."
 In 1928, Mattie's Richard served on a committee to organize the reunion held at Confluence Park.

-Finally, Richard was declared legally dead in 1921 after the investigation failed to determine his whereabouts.
+At long last, Richard was declared legally dead in 1921 after the investigation failed to determine his whereabouts.
 Martha then was awarded his pension, which she drew for the rest of her life.
 The funds could not have eased Martha's heartache.
-In the summer of 1926, son Charles passed away, and was buried beside his brother Floyd and sister Leah at Maple Summit.

-Somehow Martha found the strength inside to cope with her many deep sadnesses.
-Years passed, and she watched with delight as her family mushroomed in size.
+Somehow Martha found the inner strength inside to cope with her many deep sadnesses and disappointments.
+Years passed, and she watched with delight as her family mushroomed in size with grandchildren and great-grandchildren..

 During this era, she enjoyed the annual Harbaugh Reunions.
 She is recorded to have attended in 1929, as well as virtually every year in the 1950s when she was the perennial recipient of the "Oldest Woman in Attendance Award."
 In 1957, she accepted a special honor for her 100th birthday, and step-daughter Josie was present and received the "Furthest Traveled Award," having traveled from Florida.

-She liked to take an annual vacation.
-While in Washington, DC, she "walked up and down the steps of the Lincoln Memorial without assistance."
-She also visited the Gettysburg National Battlefield.
+She also liked to take an annual vacation.
+While in Washington, DC, she "walked up and down the steps of the Lincoln Memorial without assistance," said a newspaper.
+She also is known to have toured the Gettysburg National Battlefield.

 Martha celebrated her 100th birthday in 1957 in excellent health.
 She became somewhat of a media celebrity, and told a news reporter that if not sewing or watching TV, she liked to go to movies.
 The reporter wrote that she "speaks of Civil War days as though they were as close to her as the days of World War II are to us."

-In 1960, when Martha turned 103, a reporter asked what in life she had never done.
+In 1960, when Martha turned 103, a reporter asked if there was anything in her long life she had never done.
 When she replied "Fly in an airplane," the reporter included the quote in the story, which ran coast to coast.
 The president of the Piper Aircraft Co. knew a good publicity opportunity when he saw one, and arranged to give her a free ride.
-Martha and great-grandson Greg Zearfoss rode together.
+Martha and great-grandson Greg Zearfoss took the trip together.

 A Somerset newspaper reported that "What thoughts flew through her mind as she [looked] out the window... will never be known, for in a lifetime Mrs. Gorsuch was seeing land that she probably had farmed, and white ribbons of highways which never existed when she left her birthplace ...."
 The airplane leveled off at 1,000 feet, where she was able to see the home of daughter Edna in Confluence.
 She "seemed to be seeing with new eyesight, for as the plane flew over the Yough Dam, she noticed the boats skipping across the water like the 'skippers' she used to watch when she was a little girl strolling beside a slow moving stream."